 2.6.
 Preparation of Botanical Pesticides:

 2.6.1.
 Lantana Leaf Extraction: Plant parts were washed and cleaned with water and exposed to the sun until fully dried.
 Plant leaves were ground and sieved until fine powders were acquired.
 The maceration process was then carried out by mixing 5g of ground Lantana leaf into 100 ml of water with the addition of 1g of detergent, forming 5% solution, then stored in a container and tightly closed, accompanied by stirring it to mix with the solvent.
-After soaking for 24 hours, the filtering was done using gauze.
+After soaking for 24 hours, filtering was done using gauze.
 The filter results were in the form of a stored suspension for later use.
 A similar procedure was followed for making a 10% solution (Eweis and Amber, 2011).

 2.6.2.
 Preparation of Neem Seed Extracts: Neem seed kernel extraction (NSKE) was prepared by pounding from seeds in a motor to obtain the kernels of neem after removal of the outer cover.
 The kernels were ground into a paste, and 5g was mixed in 100ml of water and 1g of detergent and soaked for 24 hours, forming 5% solution.
 Using the same procedure, 10g of ground neem seed kernel was mixed in 100ml of water for 24 hours, forming a 10% solution (Schmutterer, 1990, and Ugwu et al., 2017).

 2.6.3.
-Preparation of Tobacco Leaf Extract: Grinded and dried leaves of tobacco, about 6.2g, were boiled in 250ml of water for 20 minutes to prepare a 6.2 % solution of tobacco.
+Preparation of Tobacco Leaf Extract: Grinded and dried leaves of tobacco, about 6.2g, was boiled in 250ml of water for 20 minutes to prepare a 6.2 % solution of tobacco.
 The same procedure was used to prepare 12.4g of tobacco in 250 ml of water to make a 12.4% tobacco solution (Anumudu, 2019).

 2.7.
 Application of Botanicals and EPF (Trichoderma spp.) on Fall armyworm: The experiment included four treatments and a control, each with three replications.
 Four final instar Fall Armyworm (FAW) larvae per replication were dipped in the treatment solution for 10 seconds and placed individually in containers with food.
 Mortality and non-feeding behavior were recorded at 48-hour intervals to assess the effectiveness of each treatment (Aminudin et al., 2022).

 2.7.1.
 Method of dressing and topical application of the bio-products and entomopathogenic fungus (Trichoderma spp.) on Sitophilus zeamais mortality: Maize weevils (Sitophilus zeamais) were treated with botanical pesticides and entomopathogenic fungi (EPF) using both spraying and seed dressing methods.
 For the spraying method, two concentrations—5% and 10%—were prepared for each botanical extract.
 In the case of tobacco, solutions of 6.2% and 12.4% were used.
-For the 5% solution, four replications were conducted, each consisting of 10 adult weevils treated by spraying.
+For the 5% solution, four replications were maintained , each consisting of 10 adult weevils treated by spraying.
 For the 10% solution, four replications were also used, with 5 adult weevils treated per replication.
-In the dressing method, 0.20 g of each botanical treatment was mixed with the grains, and four replications were conducted, each with 10 adult weevils.
+In the dressing method, 0.20 g of each botanical treatment was mixed with the grains, and four replications were maintained , each with 10 adult weevils.
 Observations were recorded at 48-hour intervals to evaluate the effects of the treatments on weevil mortality.
 Additionally, Trichoderma isolates were applied using topical application at parent concentrations of Tricho-1 (1.35 × 10⁸ conidia/mL) and Tricho-2 (1.15 × 10⁸ conidia/mL).